rentry/rentry.github.io/_posts/2017-08-17-back-from-the-camera-shop.md

 <p style="font-size: .6em; text-align: center;">Utah canyon photos. iPhone SE on the left and Nikon FE (with a broken aperture control ring, shooting Kodak Ektar 100) on the right</p>

 I debilitated my Nikon FE on the second day of my Utah trip, having set it on the rented Mazda’s console shortly before I gunned the vehicle up a precipitous remote dirt rode.
-It landed violently on the back floor – directly on the lens – breaking its aperture control ring.
+The FE landed violently on the back floor – directly on the lens – breaking its aperture control ring.
 Miraculously, my favorite 35mm lens was unharmed.

 ![The Nikon FE, Nikon F3HP, and Nikon FM3A film cameras]({{ site.baseurl }}/assets/images/nikon-cameras.jpg)